Advertisements

 Axis and Plane in Human Body simplified

-Axis and planes of body simplified
+The Axis and planes of the body simplified

-So how can we define the planes and the axis of the human body.?
-Axis is actually an imaginary line about which movement occurs and the plane is an imaginary surface on which the movement occurs.
-Planes are positioned through the body at right angles and they intersect at the center of mass of the body1.
-And, as you can see in the figure an axis and plane always lie perpendicular to each other.
+The axis is an imaginary line about which movement occurs, and the plane is an imaginary surface on which the movement occurs.
+Planes are positioned through the body at right angles, and they intersect at the centre of mass of the body1.

 axes and planes of human body